-These options control the defaults MindView applies to any new Gantt project you create.
-For more information about Gantt projects, see "Using the Gantt view".
+These options control the defaults MindView applies to any new document you create where the document type is Project Management.
+For more information on changing the document type, see "Inserting timeline data" and "Inserting task data".

-You can change these options for a particular document by using the Document panel described above, or the Document Properties dialog (click the File tab and choose Prepare | Properties).
+You can change these options for a particular document by using the Document panel described above, or the Document Properties dialog (click the File tab and choose Info | Properties).